 The attorneys at Birrell Law Firm are reputable Minneapolis Federal Criminal Defense attorneys.
 They represent people and companies that are either being prosecuted or investigated by the government.
 They have practiced for many years in federal court.
 Crimes vary in nature, but most of the ‘toughest’ crimes, that are the hardest to beat and carry the most severe penalties, are those charged by federal agencies.
 When searching for an experienced federal attorney near me, look no further than Birrell Law Firm.

-What Are Federal Crimes?A lot of people are scared of being on the wrong side of the law.
+What is considered a Federal Crime?A lot of people are scared of being on the wrong side of the law.
 What about coming up against the United States government in a court of law?